zhizhizhizhizhi/tp/docs/UserGuide.md

 #### <a name="delete"></a>3.1.2.
 Deleting a flashcard : `delete`

-Deletes the specified flashcard from the glossary.
+Deletes the specified flashcard from the glossary permanently.
+You can use this command to delete flashcards you consider outdated or not relevant to your learning.

 Format: `delete <INDEX>`